mgerni/Taskapp_Public/README.md

 `source /path/bin/activate`

 ### Clone dev branch ###
-The dev branch has changes suitable for devolpment, which includes using a local database.
+The master branch has changes suitable for devolpment, which includes using a local database.

 ### Install dependencies ###
 `pip install -r requirements.txt`